demisto/content/Packs/FeedCognyteLuminar/Integrations/CognyteLuminar/README.md

 and enhance security resilience.
 Luminar enables security teams to define a customized, dynamic monitoring plan to uncover malicious activity in its earliest stages on all layers of the Web.

-This connecter allows integration of intelligence-based IOC data and customer-related leaked records identified by Luminar.
+This connector allows integration of intelligence-based IOC data and customer-related leaked records identified by Luminar.

 ## Configure Luminar IOCs & leaked credentials on Cortex XSOAR